beatlabs/patron/README.md

 - we could extend the metrics to use the key of the object as a label as well for more fine-grained tuning.
 But this has been left out for now, due to the potentially huge number of metric objects.
 We can review according to usage or make this optional in the future.
+- improve the serialization performance for the cache response objects

 ### Asynchronous